denersoares/D4rwin/README.md

 # D4rwin
 **D4rwin** is a Perl pipeline for downloading, clustering, and analyzing sequences from GenBank or local databases.
-It streamlines sequence database assembly with ortholog markers for phylogenetic studies, featuring BLAST-based clustering, sequence refinement, and detailed marker summaries, including taxonomic coverage and accession data.
+It streamlines sequence database assembly with ortholog markers for phylogenetic studies, featuring BLAST-based clustering, sequence refinement per taxonomic coverage, and detailed marker summaries, including taxonomic coverage and accession data.

 ## Key Features